vosmann/stups-cassandra/README.md

-These instances are [suggested as adequate] (http://docs.datastax.com/en/cassandra/2.1/cassandra/install/installAMILaunch.html) for SSD production with light data.
+These instances are [suggested as adequate] (http://docs.datastax.com/en/cassandra/2.1/cassandra/install/installAMILaunch.html) for production with light data.

 ## Parameters